pollythepocket/ad_blocker/README.md

 ### Icon Design Disclaimer

-This simple icon was designed in Canvas by me, Polly Ruhnke, so all credits go to the Canvas website and five minutes of my time.
+This simple icon was designed in Canvas by me, Polly Ruhnke, so all of the credit goes to the Canvas website and five minutes of my time.